Elisabeth Grümmer: Life

 Elisabeth Schilz was born in Niederjeutz [now Yutz, near Diedenhofen (Thionville), Alsace-Lorraine] to German parents.
 In 1918, her family was expelled from Lorraine, and they settled in Meiningen, where she studied theater and made her stage debut as Klärchen in Goethe's Egmont.

 She married the concertmaster of the theater orchestra, Detlev Grümmer, and became a mother.
 The family moved to Aachen, where they met Herbert von Karajan under whose encouragement she made her operatic debut in 1940, in the role of First Flowermaiden in a 1940 performance of Wagner's Parsifal.
 She went on from Aachen to perform in Duisburg and Prague.

 Her husband was killed in their house during the bombing of Aachen in 1944.
 After the war, she settled in Berlin, singing at the Städtische Oper Berlin.
 She performed in the major opera houses in Europe and the United States, restricting herself to a small number of roles, primarily sung in German.
 She was also active in song recitals and concert performances, particularly of Brahms' German Requiem.

 The Kammersängerin became a professor at the Berlin Musikhochschule.
-Among her students are Astrid Schirmer, Gillian Rae-Walker, and Janis Kelly.
+Among her students were Astrid Schirmer, Gillian Rae-Walker, and Janis Kelly.

 Grümmer died in Warendorf, Westphalia on 6 November 1986.